Cost Of Living

 There’s lots to do at LUU without having to spend a penny.

-Check out Engage to see the free events we have on offer – from crafts to exercise classes, to concerts, as well as society events and give it a go sessions, you should find something you’ll enjoy.
+Check out Engage to see the free events we have on offer – from mindful crafts to exercise classes, from society events and Give It A Go sessions to concerts, you should find something you’ll enjoy.

 Budgeting involves planning out how much money you can spend based on how much you earn or receive.
 As students tend to have several sources of income, calculating this can get a little complicated.
 Follow this link for a step-by-step guide.